akshaykumartallur/samsung-riscv/README.md

 <!--End of Task 3-->
 <!-- Task 4 -->
 <details><summary><b>Task 4: </b>By using RISC-V Core: Verilog netlist and Testbench, perform an experiment of Functional Simulation using GTKWave and Observe the waveforms.</summary>
+<h3>Steps:</h3>
+1. Using suitable commands install the iverilog and GTKWave in ubuntu<br>
+2. Compile the RISC-V Core: Verilog netlist and Testbench<br>
+3. Observe the waveform output in GTKWave window<br>
 <h4>Installing iverilog and GTKWave in Ubuntu:</h4>
 <pre><code>sudo apt install iverilog gtkwave</code></pre>
 <h3>Simulate and run the verilog code</h3>